skjahriabbas43/Sk-Jahir-Abbas/README.md

 # Hello, I'm Sk Jahir Abbas
 <a href="https://www.linkedin.com/in/sk-jahir-abbas-3758911b6/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Passionate about securing digital landscapes.
-MCA graduate with hands-on experience in VAPT, Network Security, OSINT, Darkweb, Detectino Signature writing and Malware Analysis.
+MCA graduate with hands-on experience in VAPT, Network Security, OSINT, Darkweb, Detection Signature writing and Malware Analysis.
 Currently interning as a Security Researcher at Sectrio( a division of Subex).
-Skilled in Python, CCNA, Google Cybersecurity certified and committed to continuous learning.
+Skilled in Python, CCNA, and Google Cybersecurity certified and committed to continuous learning.
 Let's connect and explore the world of cybersecurity together.

 ## Objective
-Seeking an entry-level position in a company that values continuous learning and innovation, where I can enhance my skills, expand my knowledge, and unlock my full potential.
-With a strong passion for cybersecurity and a background in Master's in Computer Applications, I am eager to contribute to the organization's success by applying my knowledge and skills gained through certifications.
+Seeking a challenging role as a Cybersecurity Professional where I can leverage my skills in IT Security, Networking, and Programming, along with my hands-on experience in Vulnerability Assessment, Penetration Testing, Threat Intelligence, and Network Security.
+I aim to contribute effectively to securing critical infrastructure and combating cyber threats while continuing to learn and grow in the field of cybersecurity.

 ## Skills